|

 Lawsuits and Criminal Charges

-Internet Libel covers email, chat, IM, ICQ, discussion, and web sites
+Internet Libel – covers email, IM, forums, social media, and web sites

 Libel By the Mainstream Press